Skip to Main Content

 Morning:

 We'll start our day in the meeting room with an illustrated talk by a local expert who will give us an overview of the arts in this great city.
-Next, we’ll be joined by an industry professional (in film or television depending on availability) for an insider’s view of how things really work.
+Next, we’ll be joined by an industry professional for an insider’s view of how live TV works.

 Lunch: